Social media replaces nothing, yet complements everything

 - Developing a complete social media strategy and executing and optimizing it over time using the Deming Circle method of P (Plan) – D (Do) – C (Check) – A (Action – or optimization).

-Don’t force social media upon your organization.
-Find areas where resource spend can be better optimized and start to shift that budget into social media and compare how it does with your other methods.
-You might be pleasantly surprised by the results, and if you are not, you need to re-visit your assumptions vis a vis what social media can do
+Don’t force your organization to adopt new SM platforms simply for the sake of it.
+Find areas where resource spend can be better optimized and start to shift that budget into social media, then compare how it does with your other methods.
+You might be pleasantly surprised by the results, and if you are not, you need to re-visit your assumptions vis a vis what your chosen platforms can do for you.